bbatsov/batsov.com/about.md

 [conference talks](/presentations/).
 I love speaking at conferences and I'm really bad at it![^3]

+I've always struggled to write about myself, so I'll just list here some random trivia that might give you some idea about the type of person I am:

+- I got my first computer in 1998.
+It cost $1011 and it had a Pentium II Klamath @ 300 Mhz CPU, 32 GB of RAM, 5.1 GB HDD and a Diamond Viper V330 GPU (with 4MB of memory).
+I didn't plan to do any programming on it.
+- I studied CS in high-school, but I didn't really think I'd end up as a programmer.
+Programming felt like something quite boring when I was a kid.
+- Cinema's one of my biggest obsessions.
+I've been a devoted movie-goer since 1995, when I went to see "Toy Story".
+- When I was little I thought that all you need in life in an unlimited supply of chocolate and bananas.
+Turned out I was wrong.
+- My first trip abroad was to Budapest, Hungary.
+I did it for my 24th birthday.
+Since then I've become quite passionate about exploring the world and I visited 60 countries.
+- I'm a bit comic book fan.
+Batman is my favorite superhero.
+I went to see "The Dark Knight" 7 times.
+- I once watched "Gladiator" around 20 times in one week.
+I used to know every line in the movie.
+- When renting video tapes was a thing, I'd typically watch every movie that I rented 3 times.
+No matter how bad it was.
+- I love music and it has always been a big part of my life.
+I mostly listen to hard rock and indie rock.
+My first audio tapes were bootleg recordings of some Nirvana and Offspring albums.
+I'm not ashamed to admit that around 1995 I liked Spice Girls and Backstreet Boys more than rock.
+- I used to be a big sports fan, but I never excelled at any sports.
+Unless you consider gaming a sport.
+Occasionally I still watch a football game or two.
+- I've started to study Spanish 7 years ago, but I was too lazy and can't do much more than order some food and pay for it.
+- I still have a guitar, but I have barely played it in the last decade.
+I always plan to change this, but I never do.
+- I dream to retire in Andalucia.
+- My name literally means "a gift from God".
+It's basically the Slavic version of Theodor(e/o).
+- I used to re-read "The Lord of the Rings" every year.

 You can learn way more about me from:

 - the articles I wrote here.